bitnami/charts/bitnami/airflow/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 25.0.0

+This major updates the Redis&reg; subchart to its newest major, 22.0.0, which updates Redis&reg; from 8.0 to 8.2.
+[Here](https://redis.io/docs/latest/operate/oss_and_stack/install/upgrade/cluster/) you can find more information about the changes introduced in that version.
+No major issues are expected during the upgrade.

 ### To 24.0.0